shyamsundar-seshadri/Devops-Training/docker-session-day1.md

 docker save image_name

 ## To get into the os
 docker container attach <container-id>

+To come out without stopping container
+<ctrl><p><q>

 ## Mounts
 Types:
 &nbsp;&nbsp;&nbsp;&nbsp;Volume  - Space maintained by Docker by creating inside docker
 &nbsp;&nbsp;&nbsp;&nbsp;Bind  - connecting docker machine host file system to container
-&nbsp;&nbsp;&nbsp;&nbsp;Temporary File System - tmpfs - To store on memory
+&nbsp;&nbsp;&nbsp;&nbsp;Temporary File System - tmpfs - To store on memory.
+On restart of container the data is vanished

 NAS path is mounted to docker-container system which is then mounted to container through "bind"